Sydney-Informatics-Hub/monai/README.md

 >
 > Then from the main screen search for MonaAI Label and click the Green Circle refresh button.

+Note this particular Docker image is not the offical one, but the only one that was clear, it seems to be regularly updated, albeit this is a few versions behind the current.
+I tried some approaches not using Docker, but this was by far the easiest install process.

 # Extra notes.
 To run general monai, use: